Fine Arts

 Shakespeare Council

 The Geneva Shakespeare Council is a hand-selected group of Theater Arts students who have demonstrated a passion and dedication for excellence in the performing arts.
-Every year, this council is responsible for the composition of an original script that strings together excerpts from William Shakespeare’s collected works through narration, music, and dance.
+This council is responsible for the composition of an original script around Christmas.

-Under the guidance of director and choreographer, Emily Matteson, these students will have the opportunity to discover what goes into making a production possible.
-Through this process, the students will gain a robust understanding of these classic plays as they learn to read, analyze, and perform Shakespeare.
+Under the guidance of the director and choreographer, these students will have the opportunity to discover what goes into making a production possible and be given the responsibility of leading various games and lessons in class as well.